honeycombio/loadgen/README.md

  - process_id (the process id of the loadgen process)
  - goroutine_id (the ID of the goroutine producing that particular trace)

+## Key adjustable values:

-- Duration is the average duration of a trace's root span in milliseconds; individual spans will be randomly assigned durations that will fit within the root span's duration.
+- `Duration` is the average duration of a trace's root span in milliseconds; individual spans will be randomly assigned durations that will fit within the root span's duration.

-- maxTime is the total amount of time to spend generating traces (0 means no limit)
+- `MaxTime` is the total amount of time to spend generating traces (0 means no limit)
-- tracesPerSecond is the number of root spans to generate per second
+- `TracesPerSecond` is the number of root spans to generate per second
-- traceCount is the maximum number of traces to generate; as soon as TraceCount is reached, the process stops (0 means no limit)
+- `TraceCount` is the maximum number of traces to generate; as soon as TraceCount is reached, the process stops (0 means no limit)
-- rampup and rampdown are the number of seconds to spend ramping up and down to the desired TPS
+- `Ramp` is the number of seconds to spend ramping up and down to the desired TPS

 Functionally, the system works by spinning up a number of goroutines, each of which generates a stream of spans.
 The number of goroutines needed will equal